freeup86/trsh/README.md

 ### With Anthropic Claude API

-The app uses Claude 3 Haiku for intelligent change impact analysis.
+The app uses Claude 3 Haiku for intelligent training impact analysis.
 To enable:

 1. Get an API key from [Anthropic Console](https://console.anthropic.com/)
 2. Add it to your `.env.local` file